d10xa/json-log-viewer/README.md

 ## Introduction

-JSON Log Viewer is a versatile tool designed to simplify the analysis of JSON logs for developers and system administrators.
+`json-log-viewer` is a versatile tool designed to simplify the analysis of JSON logs for developers and system administrators.
-Whether you work in the command line or prefer a browser-based interface, JSON Log Viewer provides powerful features for filtering, combining, and visualizing log streams.
+Whether you work in the command line or prefer a browser-based interface, `json-log-viewer` provides powerful features for filtering, combining, and visualizing log streams.

-The primary goal of JSON Log Viewer is to transform raw JSON logs into a human-readable format, making them significantly easier to interpret and process.
+The primary goal of `json-log-viewer` is to transform raw JSON logs into a human-readable format, making them significantly easier to interpret and process.
 With support for advanced filtering, dynamic configuration updates, multi-source input, and streamlined configuration management,